Perturbed-History Exploration in Stochastic Linear Bandits: RELATED WORK

-as a sample from \eqref{eq:normal posterior}.
+is a sample from \eqref{eq:normal posterior}.
 This equivalence can be generalized to linear models with Gaussian noise \cite{lu17ensemble}.
-Unfortunately, it holds only for normal random variables, and therefore cannot be used to justify our perturbation scheme as a form of posterior sampling.
+Unfortunately, it holds only for normal random variables.
+Therefore, it cannot justify our perturbation scheme as a form of posterior sampling.

-Our work is also closely related to bootstrapping exploration \cite{baransi14subsampling,eckles14thompson,osband15bootstrapped,tang15personalized,elmachtoub17practical,kveton18garbage,vaswani18new}, where the key idea is to resample past observations of the learning agent for the purpose of exploration.
-These ideas have been applied to contextual bandits \cite{tang15personalized,elmachtoub17practical,kveton18garbage,vaswani18new}.
-The proposed algorithms work well in practice but none has a provably sublinear regret.
-Furthermore, all of these works, with the exception of \citet{kveton18garbage}, view bootstrapping as an approximation to posterior sampling.
-We depart from this traditional view and show that a simple perturbation scheme in $\linphe$ has a sublinear regret.
+The design of $\linphe$ is similar to \emph{follow the perturbed leader (FPL)} \cite{hannan57approximation,kalai05efficient}.
+FPL has been traditionally studied in the \emph{non-stochastic full-information} setting. \citet{neu13efficient} extended it to \emph{semi-bandits} using geometric resampling.
+Their algorithm cannot solve our problem efficiently because it is for a $K$-armed bandit with independent arms.

-The design of $\phe$ is also similar to \emph{follow the perturbed leader (FPL)} \cite{hannan57approximation,kalai05efficient}.
-FPL is typically studied in the \emph{non-stochastic full-information} setting. \citet{neu13efficient} extended it to \emph{semi-bandits} using geometric resampling.
-Their algorithm cannot be used to solve our problems because we have a bandit setting.
+Our work is closely related to bootstrapping exploration \cite{baransi14subsampling,eckles14thompson,osband15bootstrapped,tang15personalized,elmachtoub17practical,kveton19garbage,vaswani18new}, where the learning agent perturbs its history of observations by resampling in order to achieve exploration.
+Contextual bootstrapping algorithms \cite{tang15personalized,elmachtoub17practical,kveton19garbage,vaswani18new} have superior empirical performance but no regret bounds.
+Our work provides a stepping stone for the analysis of such algorithms, since our perturbation scheme is similar but simpler.

-\section{Conclusions}
+\section{CONCLUSIONS}

-We propose $\linphe$, a new online algorithm for minimizing the cumulative regret in stochastic linear bandits.
+We propose $\linphe$, a new online algorithm for cumulative regret minimization in stochastic linear bandits.
 The key idea in $\linphe$ is to perturb the history in round $t$ by $O(t)$ i.i.d.\ pseudo-rewards, which are drawn from the maximum variance distribution.
-We derive a $\tilde{O}(d \sqrt{n})$ upper bound on the expected $n$-round regret of $\linphe$, where $d$ denotes the number of features.
-We also propose $\logphe$, a natural generalization of $\linphe$ to a logistic reward model.
-Our comparisons of $\linphe$ and $\logphe$ to state-of-the-art baselines show that they are competitive with Thompson sampling.
+We derive a $\tilde{O}(d \sqrt{n})$ bound on the $n$-round regret of $\linphe$, where $d$ is the number of features.
+We also propose $\logphe$, a natural generalization of $\linphe$ to a logistic model.
+We evaluate $\linphe$ and $\logphe$ empirically.
+Both algorithms are competitive with Thompson sampling, although they are derived based on different insights.

 $\linphe$ can be easily extended to any linear model with a bounded support.
 In particular, if $Y_{i, t} \in [m, M]$, $Y_\ell$ in $\linphe$ should be replaced with $(Y_\ell - m) / (M - m)$.